 Describe how benefits from the proposed work will flow to Tribal and/or underserved communities and how those benefits will be measured.
-When possible, please use the Climate and Economic Justice Screening Tool (CEJST

-(https://screeningtool.geoplatform.gov) to identify if any known project locations take place in disadvantaged communities.
+When possible, please use the Climate and Economic Justice Screening Tool (CEJST) (https://screeningtool.geoplatform.gov) to identify if any known project locations take place in disadvantaged communities.
 We are requesting use of this tool designed to assist agencies in defining and identifying disadvantaged communities.
 This tool measures environmental and socioeconomic burdens as well as health, housing, and transportation burdens at the census tract level.
 In this tool, Federally Recognized Tribes, including Alaska Native Villages, are also considered disadvantaged communities.
 We recognize this tool does not cover all burdens or lack of resources for all Tribal and/or underserved communities, especially for territories and freely associated states.
 In cases where burdens are not identified by CEJST for a community where project activities will occur, applicants may include their own identification of Tribal or underserved communities based on similar burdens or lack of resources, if CEJST does not identify those communities as disadvantaged.
 This may include, but is not limited to, a description of the community's previous or current access to resources, community history, power, values, or how they have been historically marginalized and/or overburdened by pollution.

-Priority will be given to removal projects that fully meet the other priorities of this competition and describe meaningful engagement with Tribal or underserved communities.
+Priority will be given to interception projects that fully meet the other priorities of this competition and describe meaningful engagement with Tribal or underserved communities.
 Meaningful engagement can occur in the identification, design, and/or implementation of proposed projects (see Section I.B).
 Some examples of ways to demonstrate meaningful engagement with a Tribal or underserved community include, but are not limited to:

-- Describing how Tribal or underserved communities were/will be engaged in the removal site selection process/removal methods to ensure the removals in their community will be seen as a benefit and there aren't unintentional consequences by targeting removals located in an underserved community without the input of that community - Describing specific project roles that will be conducted by Tribal or underserved community members located in the project area and/or impacted by the targeted debris presence/proposed removal project activities.
-This description should include how those roles were/will be selected.
-Ideally, these roles would be included in both the design and execution of the removal activities.
+- Describing how Tribal or underserved communities were/will be engaged in the technology site selection process/technology methods to ensure the installation in their community will be seen as a benefit and there aren't unintentional consequences by targeting installations located in an underserved community without the input of that community